 If access to the data is restricted, you need to make a request for access to the data.
 Click the Request data button in the catalogue entry.
 Access can be restricted for instance if data contain personal data or other sensitive information.
 In that case, the research principal has to approve each request before the data can be released.
 When we need to contact the research principal, it takes a little longer for you to gain access to the data, but we process each request as quickly as possible.

 Data that are accessible through an external portal or website can be accessed either by direct download or on request.
 In the right-hand column of the catalogue entry, you can find information about the level of access from the external portal or website.
 The entry will also contain information about where you can access the data, e.g. by a direct link to the data material, an URL, and/or contact information.

 Choose accessibility for data

 In the SND system DORIS you can describe data that will be made accessible via SND as well as data that will be accessible through an external portal/party.
-When you choose accessibility level for data in DORIS, we recommend that the data should be as freely accessible as possible.
+When you choose an accessibility level for data in DORIS, we recommend that the data should be made as freely accessible as possible.